Thanuka007/Hospital-Resource-Allocation-System-/README.md

 ## Input Validation

--The program validates patient age.
+- The program validates patient age.
--emergency level and specialty ID.
+- Emergency level, specialty ID.
--admission choice.
+- Admission choice.
--ward ID, and number of admitted days.
+- Ward ID and number of admitted days.
--It also prevents registrations after a specialty reaches its daily patient cap and prevents bed assignment when a ward is full.
+- It also prevents registrations after a specialty reaches its daily patient cap and prevents bed assignment when a ward is full.

+---

 ## Author